knative/docs/CONTRIBUTING.md

      clarity, and organization standards (see [Style Guide](#style-guide)).

 We appreciate contributions to the docs, so if you open a PR we will help you get it merged.
-You can also post in the `#docs`
-[Slack channel](https://knative.slack.com/) to get input on your ideas before creating a PR.
+You can also post in the `#docs` [Slack channel](https://knative.slack.com/) to get input on your ideas or find areas to contribute before creating a PR.

 ### Putting your docs in the right place